 You’re better off picking fewer items and focusing on doing your best work with them.
 If you happen to complete them early, you can always go back to your wish list and pick more.

-Moving into the develop phase of the cycle, you now have the most impactful action items to work on, and it’s time to start implementing them on the site.
+Moving into the developing phase of the cycle, you now have the most impactful action items to work on, and it’s time to start implementing them on the site.

-To measure your experiments, you must setup validation tracking around the metrics outlined on the action item.
+To measure your experiments, you must setup validation tracking around the metrics outlined in the action item.

 After your experiment is pushed live, you may want to develop a marketing campaign (social, PPC, blogging, etc.) specifically to drive traffic to that section of the site so you can start collecting data.

-During the develop phase of the cycle, you will build and schedule that marketing campaign while working with your marketing team.
+During the development phase of the cycle, you will build and schedule that marketing campaign while working with your marketing team.

-After your experiments have had enough time to run and collect data, you can then move to the learn phase.
+After your experiments have had enough time to run and collect data, you can then move to the learning phase.